TAT Newsroom Blogger Campaign Familiarization Trip

 Ban Rai Kong Khing

 In the afternoon we were made to experience some community-based tourism activities at Ban Rai Kong Khing, which received an Excellence Award at the Thailand Tourism Awards 2015 and was voted Best Community Based Tourism Initiative at PATA Tourism InSPIRE Awards 2015.

 I got so excited on or visit this place because aside from tasting local delicacies and trying to experience cooking these treats, we were made to experience the Thai traditional massage and healing technique , the ‘Yam Khang’.
 In this treatment massage , I was made to strip my top clothing .
-The masseuses first bathe their feet in therapeutic healing water infused with herbs and oil.
-Next, they heat their feet by the fire before a hot massage is performed using their feet at the patient’s weary back to stimulate the tired muscles.
+The masseuses first bathe their feet in a therapeutic healing water infused with herbs and oil.
+Next, they heat their feet by the fire before a hot massage is performed using their feet at the patient’s weary back to treat tired muscles.

 experiencing how local delicacies are being made